 We started in Massachusetts and fled to Texas to avoid the snow- which followed us the whole way!
 We explored Nashville Tennessee, many Texas locations, Santa Fe New Mexico, and now are enjoying the warm weather of Arizona.

 We have experienced so many wonderful things!
-We were able to see a true-to-size replica of the Pantheon in Tennessee, dolphins in Galveston, Texas, the Alamo in San Antonio, the miraculous staircase that St. Joseph built at the Loretto Chapel in Santa Fe, New Mexico, and even went to Mass at the oldest Church in the United States in Santa Fe.
+We were able to see a true-to-size replica of the Parthenon in Tennessee, dolphins in Galveston, Texas, the Alamo in San Antonio, the miraculous staircase that St. Joseph built at the Loretto Chapel in Santa Fe, New Mexico, and even went to Mass at the oldest Church in the United States in Santa Fe.